satco/.github/profile/README.md

 It takes some setup and configuration to get it running.
 1 - The project must be created in Google Firebase
-2 - A ".json" file with must be generated with a private key (https://console.firebase.google.com/project/[**saturnsatcodevtest**]/settings/serviceaccounts/adminsdk) this file must then be added to our [Info Service](https://github.com/satco/info-service/blob/main/src/main/resources/firebase-service-account.json).
+2 - A ".json" file must be generated with a private key (https://console.firebase.google.com/project/[**saturnsatcodevtest**]/settings/serviceaccounts/adminsdk) this file must then be added to our [Info Service](https://github.com/satco/info-service/blob/main/src/main/resources/firebase-service-account.json).
-3 - An "App" must be created (https://console.firebase.google.com/project/[**saturnsatcodevtest**]/settings/general) and the "firebaseConfig" must be added to Saturn Web in the [service worker (dev)](https://github.com/satco/saturn-frontend-angular/blob/master/src/assets-dev/firebase-messaging-sw.js) and the [project's globals file (dev)](https://github.com/satco/saturn-frontend-angular/blob/staging/projects/saturn-lib/src/lib/global-dev.ts).
+3 - An "App" must be created (https://console.firebase.google.com/project/[**saturnsatcodevtest**]/settings/general) and the "firebaseConfig" must be added to Saturn Web in the [service worker (dev)](https://github.com/satco/saturn-frontend-angular/blob/master/src/assets-dev/firebase-messaging-sw.js) and the [project's globals file (dev)](https://github.com/satco/saturn-frontend-angular/blob/master/projects/saturn-lib/src/lib/global-dev.ts).
-4 - Lastly a Web Push certificate must also be generated (https://console.firebase.google.com/project/[**saturnsatcodevtest**]/settings/cloudmessaging) and added to the [firebaseVapidKey property of the project's globals file (dev)](https://github.com/satco/saturn-frontend-angular/blob/staging/projects/saturn-lib/src/lib/global-dev.ts).
+4 - Lastly a Web Push certificate must also be generated (https://console.firebase.google.com/project/[**saturnsatcodevtest**]/settings/cloudmessaging) and added to the [firebaseVapidKey property of the project's globals file (dev)](https://github.com/satco/saturn-frontend-angular/blob/master/projects/saturn-lib/src/lib/global-dev.ts).